FXTD-ODYSSEY/mpdb/README.md

 1. Overwrite Execute and ExecuteAll Button

 mpdb module overwrite the scriptEditorPanel type to fix some problems
-Maya2017 execute the scriptEditor code and hit the breakpoint will crash the Maya immediately
+Maya2017 execute the scriptEditor code and hit the breakpoint will crash the Maya.
 With my effort, I find out that I use the maya.utils.processIdleEvents function to keep maya alive.
 However, Maya 2017 catch the execute event as the idle event and that will crash the maya after debug mode exit \_(:з」∠)_
 So I overwrite the execute button clicked event to fix this problems.